FICO - Your Credit Score

-Credit reporting agencies use your loan payment history to compile your FICO score.
+Credit reporting agencies use your history of paying loans in order to create this score.

-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While these methods vary from one agency to another, the differences aren't huge; they all use the following factors in building a score:
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While the formulas vary from one agency to another, the differences aren't huge; they all use the following factors to build a score:

-- Your Credit Card Balances - How many credit card accounts do you have, and how much do you owe?
+- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe on them?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-Before you can improve your score, you have to get your score and be sure that the reports from each agency are correct.
+In order to improve your credit score, you've got to obtain the reports that are used to build it, and of course, you need the score itself.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-For a reasonable fee, you can quickly get your FICO from all three reporting agencies, along with your credit report.
-Also available are helpful information and tools that help you understand how to improve your FICO score.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three reporting agencies.
+Also available are information and online tools that can help you understand how to improve your FICO score.

-You can get a federally-mandated free credit report once per year from the three major credit reporting agencies at AnnualCreditReport.com.
+You can get a free credit report once a year from all three agencies at AnnualCreditReport.com.
 These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.